-When recovering from addiction, either yours or a loved one’s, it’s important to identify roles.
+When recovering from addiction, either yours or someone you love, it’s important to identify roles.
 Addiction, like cancer, needs a certain environment to thrive in.
 Whether it’s genetic, environmental or both, this disease affects all in its path.
 But no one is more affected than the addicted person’s family.

-Care-giving is assisting another person who is ill, disabled, elderly, or needs help with daily activities.
+Caregiving is assisting another person who is ill, disabled, elderly, or needs help with daily activities.
 It is doing for them, what they can’t do, for themselves.
-An example of this would be bathing and feeding your baby, or providing medical care for a parent suffering with dementia.
+An example of this would be bathing and feeding your baby, or providing medical care for a parent suffering from dementia.

 Care-taking is doing for others what they can do for themselves.
 For example, cleaning your teenager’s room – to avoid an argument – when they are able to clean it themselves, or paying your adult child’s rent, because they lost their job, again.

 Care-taking leads to unhealthy codependent, relationships.
-Codependency happens when you feel responsible for another person’s emotions, behaviours and/or choices.
+Codependency happens when you feel responsible for another person’s emotions, behaviors and/or choices.

 A codependent and an addict, fit together like a lock and key.

 The codependent feels good when the addict does.
 If the addict is having a good day, then they are too.
 But if the addict is having a bad day, the codependent feels anxious and guilty.
 They will overstep their boundaries and do everything in their power to accommodate the addict’s wishes.
 This is the key.